mariaclaradias/exchange-rates-table/README.md

 This project was developed with React and TypeScript and was bootstrapped with Create React App.
 The tests were implemented with Jest and React Testing Library.

+## Libraries

+Below, is listed the other libraries used on this application:

+- **Styled-components**: A CSS library to build custom components in React.
+- **TanStack Table**: A headless table library to help creation of the exchange rates table.
+- **Date-fns**: A library used to format data.
+- **useHooks-ts**: A collection of utility hooks.

 ## Available Scripts

 In the project directory, you can run: